SIMPLE-BuildingSimulation/heat/README.md

 Some To Do's (we would love your help)

-* We have some Longwave Radiation issue.
+* We have some issue in materials with Mass and No-Mass materials (check [HERE](https://simple-buildingsimulation.github.io/thermal/validation/walls.html))